kristianmk/party-hat-generator/README.md

 Step 3 will install a specific cadquery version, as this project is dependent on 3mf export format support.
 You could need to upgrade your slicer to use the produced files.

 ## Making a hat
 Edit list of names, icons and/or font size in main.py.
-Run main.py, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.
+Run main.py from the conda (or pip) virtual environment, and hopefully get a 3mf file ready for slicing using Cura or another 3D printer software.

 Material consumption: Around 12 grams of PLA filament for one hat (95 mm diameter).